Some effectivity results for primitive divisors of elliptic divisibility sequences: Finite places

-\begin{proof} Let $E_{\text{ns}}(\F_\p)$ be the group of non-singular points in the curve reduced modulo $\p$.
-The fact that this is a group is proved, for example, in \cite[Chapter III]{arithmetic}.
-Suppose, by absurd, that $kP$ reduces to the identity but $k$ is not a multiple of $n_\p$.
+\begin{lemma} Take $\nu\in M_K^0$ and let $\p$ be the associated prime.
+Define $n_\p$ as the smallest integer such that $n_\p P$ reduces to the identity modulo $\p$.
+Then, $kP$ reduces to the identity modulo $\p$ if and only if $k$ is a multiple of $n_\p$.
+Moreover, $\nu(x(kP))<0$ if and only if $k$ is a multiple of $n_\p$. \end{lemma} \begin{proof} Let $E_{\text{ns}}(\F_\p)$ be the group of non-singular points of the curve $E$ reduced (with respect to the given model) modulo $\p$.
+Suppose by contradiction that $kP$ reduces to the identity but $k$ is not a multiple of $n_\p$.
 Take $q$ and $r$ the quotient and the remainder of the division of $k$ by $n_\p$.
 Since $n_\p$ does not divide $k$, we have that $0<r<n_\p$.
 So,